We have compiled a useful guide for you focusing mostly on Venice points of interest and other exciting attractions that

 The design style of the bridge is that of two elevated ramps on either side that join together at the center in a portico.
-You can spot tourists strolling along the shops on the ramps or taking in the beautiful views of the canal.
+You can spot tourists strolling along with the shops on the ramps or taking in the beautiful views of the canal.

 You can also see the bridge as you approach and pass underneath it on a gondola.
 While there are more bridges on the canal today, the Rialto Bridge remains a Venice must-see experience.

 The most iconic and famous bridge of Venice spans over the Grand Canal and presents a beautiful sight to the viewers.
 Ponte di Rialto connects the San Polo and San Marco districts of Venice.

 Not only an excellent walkway for pedestrians, but the bridge is also one of the top sights in Venice.
 Looking at the history of this bridge which was wooden originally has been restored as an ornate Stone Bridge after it collapsed in 1524.
 The perfected symmetry of this bridge over the Grand Canal gets it into the list of tourist places in Venice.

 Basilica di Santa Maria Della Salute

 Possibly the second main attraction of Venice, Basilica di Santa Maria Della Salute stands opposite St. Mark’s Square on the Grand Canal.
 The completion of this Basilica as a minor in the Roman Catholic Church was completed in 1687.